Dental Implant Frequently Asked Questions – Bend, OR

 What Is the Success Rate for Dental Implants?

 The vast majority of dental implant cases are successful.
 In fact, the overall success rate is up to 98 percent!
 However, if you are concerned about potential implant failure, your dentist or oral surgeon would be glad to sit down with you and talk about why it happens on rare occasions.

 How Much Do Dental Implants Cost?

 We can’t give a straight answer to this question because so many factors are involved in determining the overall cost of restoring your smile.
 Some things that affect your financial obligation include:

 Once you get an estimate for the cost of your implants, you can start exploring payment options.
-Some insurance companies are willing to help, and our office works with CareCredit to provide financing for major procedures.
+Some insurance companies are willing to help, and our dental office works with CareCredit to provide financing for major procedures.

 Is It Painful to Get Implants?

 Surgery is required for you to receive implants, so you may experience some swelling and tenderness in the days after your placement procedure.
 However, you won’t experience any pain during the surgery itself, and you’ll receive medication and tips to minimize your discomfort as you heal.
 Many patients have remarked that the entire process of getting implants was much easier and more comfortable than they anticipated.